 - Operation/control of the UVIS instrument and its experiments

-The Cassini Ultraviolet Imaging Spectrograph (UVIS) is part of the remote sensing payload of the Cassini Orbiter spacecraft.
+The Cassini Ultraviolet Imaging Spectrograph (UVIS) was part of the remote sensing payload of the Cassini Orbiter spacecraft.

 - Chemistry, clouds, and energy balance of the Titan and Saturn atmospheres